XT-6 magnetyzery do silników - BENZYNA i LPG + olej

 Dust and powder from neodymium magnets are flammable.

-To illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.
+So that know how strong neodymium magnets are and why they are so dangerous, see the article - Dangerous very powerful neodymium magnets.